emilymalecbrown/emb-static/posts/pipedream-fun.md

 2. The url to check availability can be hit over and over with that reservation id (session doesn't expire quickly).
 3. The availability of ferries was changing quickly.

-I had written a cron-job to check for product availablity on a site awhile back, and decided this would be another good usecase.
+I had written a cron-job to check for product availablity on Costco's site awhile back, and decided this would be another good usecase for a quick little webscraping script.

 ### Goals